 Take the Exam

 The NAPLEX is a six-hour exam composed of 250 questions that are delivered in a computerized, fixed form.
 The scaled passing score is 75 and candidates are allowed five attempts to pass the exam.

 The following resources may assist you when preparing for the exam:

 Read the test day policies and procedures found in the Candidate Application Bulletin to avoid being turned away from the test center.
 Important highlights can also be found on the Test Day Information page.

 If the primary jurisdiction for which you are testing participates in NABP’s online exam result interface, you will receive Pass or Fail exam results approximately seven business days after you have taken the exam.
 Pass or Fail exam results are posted in your NABP e-Profile for the majority of states.
 Candidates who are seeking license in the following states are required to receive their exam results directly from these jurisdictions:

 - The Virgin Islands

-At this time, scores are also released to the board of pharmacy designated on your NAPLEX application.
+At this time, NABP will also release exam results to the board of pharmacy designated on your NAPLEX application.
 Any jurisdictions that you selected for score transfer will also receive a score report.

-Yearly passing rates for each of the United States schools and colleges of pharmacy can be found in the Resources section.
+Yearly passing rates for each of the United States colleges of pharmacy can be found in the Resources section.